Responses to the COVID-19 pandemic in April 2020: 30 April

 United States President Donald Trump claimed that he had seen evidence that the coronavirus originated in the Wuhan Institute of Virology.
 That same day, US intelligence agencies concluded that the coronavirus was neither "man-made or genetically modified" but that they were still investigating whether the pandemic originated with infected animals or an accident at the Wuhan laboratory.

 Californian Governor Gavin Newsom has ordered the closure of the state's beaches and parks from 1 May after large crowds visited them the previous weekend, violating social distancing rules.

 New York Governor Andrew Cuomo issued a statement that he would need between 6,400 and 17,000 people to contact trace people who had contracted the coronavirus.

 The United States Department of Labor has reported an additional 3.8 million unemployment claims last week, bringing the total number of unemployed to more than 30 million.

 The International Monetary Fund has approved US$650 million in emergency assistance to the Dominican Republic.

 Médecins Sans Frontières has criticized the United States Government for threatening trade sanctions against several countries that Washington has accused of not protecting intellectual properties in the pharmaceutical sector including India, Brazil, China, Chile, and Canada.

-NASCAR executive vice-president Steve O'Donnell announcing that NASCAR's racing season will resume on 17 May at Darlington Raceway in Darlington, South Carolina.
+NASCAR executive vice-president Steve O'Donnell announced that NASCAR's racing season will resume on 17 May at Darlington Raceway in Darlington, South Carolina.

 US pharmaceutical company Pfizer's vaccines head Nanette Cocero has announced that the company aims to produce 10-20 million doses of a coronavirus vaccine that it is developing with the German company BioNtech for possible emergency use depending on the vaccine trial results.

 The United Nations Secretary-General António Guterres issued a statement criticizing the lack of leadership by world powers and raising concern about the inadequate support for the fight against the coronavirus in poor countries.